 Kristin joined NEPC in 2003, with investment experience dating back to 1999.
-Kristin is a member of our Philanthropic and Private Wealth consulting practice and focuses on leading research efforts for our clients.
-Kristin’s expertise is in total enterprise management, asset allocation and portfolio construction, modeling and implementation of spending based asset allocation studies, and evaluation and selection of alternative investment managers.
-She is a member of the Partner’s Research Committee, which sets direction for firm research.
+Kristin co-leads NEPC’s Endowment and Foundation practice.
+Kristin’s expertise is in Total Enterprise Management, asset allocation and portfolio construction, modeling and implementation of spending-based asset allocation studies, and evaluation and selection of alternative investment managers.
+She is a member of the Partners’ Research Committee, which sets direction for firm research.

 Prior to joining NEPC, Kristin worked at Citigroup Asset Management, where she specialized in executive compensation structures for large corporate clients.
 She worked closely with clients to develop and manage financial service strategies.
 Prior to her investment career, Kristin worked as a loan service officer at a community cooperative bank where she was responsible for external audit compliance, escrow fund accounting, and loans receivable.

-Kristin earned an M.B.A. from Simmons Graduate School of Management, and a B.A. in Finance and Economics from Simmons College.
+Kristin earned an M.B.A. from Simmons Graduate School of Management, and a B.A. in Finance and Economics from Simmons University (formerly Simmons College).
 Kristin is a CFA charter holder and a member of both the Boston Security Analysts Society and the CFA Institute.
 Kristin became a Chartered Alternative Investment Analyst (CAIA) designee in 2008.
-Kristin was nominated in 2011 for Endowment and Foundation Consultant of the Year by Foundation and Endowment Money Management.